How to clean and restore thrift store finds, so you can LOVE them without buyer's remorse.

 Martha Stewart has an amazingly simple way for How To Clean And Polish Copper.

 Now to just invent a time machine, so I can go back in time and pick up all those vintage copper canisters.

 Cutting boards are a mainstay of vintage and farmhouse kitchen decor and you can find some pretty cool ones at the thrift store.
 BUT (that's a big but too) they are normally all gnarly, discolored and not too appetizing.

 Gina at Shabby Creak Cottage shows you How To Revive Old Cutting Boards.

 I have a slight addiction to buying silver at the thrift stores, but I also have a slight addiction to laziness and thus leaving it in its "natural tarnished state".
 But oh, that catches up to you real quickly and then you have to either clean it or watch it pit.

-Ann at On Sutton Place has a great tutorial for How To Clean Silver Naturally.
-Naturally . . . as in none of that nasty paste stuff that gets all over your hands and under your fingernails!
+Who knew there was a very simple way to clean silver.
+And it's natural too . . . as in none of that nasty paste stuff that gets all over your hands and under your fingernails!

 How To Clean A Cast Iron Skillet

 I love the idea of using a cast iron skillet.
 It's all Little House On The Prairie meets Martha Stewart.
 And I see plenty of them at the thrift stores, but just always imagined all the elbow grease involved in cleaning them up.